 The bottom line is that wireframes should communicate how the site should function.
 The other details will come later in the design process, but getting the structure right is an important first step to a solid end product.
 Check out this site for some great examples of wireframes.

-Interested in learning more about wireframing, prototyping, and conducting usability tests?
+Interested in learning more about wireframing?
 You might want to check out our popular course: One Week PM.
-You’ll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.
+You'll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.

 Subscribe to get: